Star Wars™: Destiny

 In every game of Star Wars: Destiny, you’ll gather your small team of iconic characters and battle to defeat your foes, using your dice and the cards in your deck.
 The last player with characters left standing wins the game, but to successfully outmaneuver your opponent, you’ll need to carefully consider your options and enhance your deck with new dice and cards.
 If you ever wondered who would win a duel between two teams of heroes and villains from the Star Wars universe, there’s no better way to find out than with Star Wars: Destiny.

 –General Crix Madine, Star Wars: Return of the Jedi

-Star Wars: Destiny offers a tabletop experience that spans the entire saga—from Qui-Gon Jinn and Obi-Wan Kenobi landing on a Trade Federation starship to Rey, Chewbacca, and R2-D2 finding Luke Skywalker at the first Jedi temple.
+Star Wars: Destiny offers a tabletop experience that spans the entire saga—from Qui-Gon Jinn and Obi-Wan Kenobi landing on a Trade Federation starship to Poe and the Resistance escaping the clutches of the First Order on Crait.
 In every game, you’ll command a team of your favorite characters from across the Star Wars universe, using their unique skills and talents to defeat your opponent’s characters.